 You can express by hand or use a manual or electric breast pump.
-There’s a first time for everyone when it comes to expressing and it is a skill to practice, so don’t feel upset or put off if only a few drops come out.
-Experiment – every mother is different.
-Whether you choose to express by hand or pump, it´s still a good idea to do a bit of both as a pump only `sucks´ the breast but hands `milk´ the breast.
-The combination will be similar to your baby feeding.
+There’s a first time for everyone when it comes to expressing, so don’t feel upset or put off if only a few drops come out at first.

 How can I store breast milk?